Pavo-IM/Hackinabox/README.md

 ## Requirements

-- Any computer running UnRAID Server OS (AMD *OR* Intel, as the OpenCore config settings and XML will work for both)
+- Any computer running UnRAID Server OS.
+This *technically* will work for AMD *OR* Intel, as the OpenCore config settings and XML will work for both (just bear in mind that there will need to be modifications done to the XML file for it to work properly on Intel, and that won't be discussed here in greater detail for the time being, however that might change at a later date)
 - A USB Flash Key larger than 1GB, no larger than 32GB (PS: It will need to be left inserted at all times, as this is required by UnRaid Server OS)
 - [The Unraid USB Flash Creator application to properly create your UnRaid Server USB key that your machine will be booted from every time.](https://unraid.net/download)
 - A dedicated drive for the UnRaid Server OS to use an "Array Device".
 (SSD is preferrable!)
-- One SATA controller that you don't mind having allocated to the Host OS, as it will be unusable by the VM.
+- 1 SATA controller that you don't mind having allocated to the Host OS, as it will be unusable by the VM.
-- One USB controller that you don't mind having allocated to the Host OS, as it will be unusable by the VM.
+- 1 USB controller that you don't mind having allocated to the Host OS, as it will be unusable by the VM.
 - macOS compatible hardware to be used in macOS via hardware passthrough.
 (GPU, etcetera)
 - [A copy of the IORegistryExplorer application for macOS that can be obtained from here:](https://github.com/khronokernel/IORegistryClone)
 - [A copy of the MacIASL application that can be obtained from here:](https://github.com/acidanthera/MaciASL)